 The Department of English offers the BA degree with informal emphases in American, British, and Pacific literatures; composition and rhetoric; and creative writing.

-Breadth of Field: the five 300-level courses in addition to Introduction to English Studies must come from at least three different categories:
+Breadth of Field: the five 300-level courses in addition to ENG 320 must come from at least two different categories:

-Historical Breadth: of the nine courses in addition to Introduction to English Studies and Single Author, one must be pre-1700, one 1700-1900, and one after 1900.
+Historical Breadth: of the nine courses in addition to Introduction to English Studies, one must be pre-1700, one 1700-1900, and one after 1900.

 Only courses in which a student receives a C or better may be counted toward the major.